Huzaifa-Farooq/cu-grade-view-extension/README.md

 ## Disclaimer

 This extension is provided as-is and without warranty.
-We are not responsible for any misuse or unintended use of the Session ID and QR Code Chrome Extension.
-Use it responsibly and only in web applications that you trust.
+We are not responsible for any misuse or unintended use of the Extension.

-## License

-The Session ID and QR Code Chrome Extension is licensed under the [MIT License](LICENSE).
-You are free to modify and distribute this extension as long as you comply with the terms of the MIT License.

 ---